sinequa/sba-angular/docs/tipstricks/startup.md

 ### Application Routes

 An Angular application can have multiple "routes".
-A route is a URL scheme, allowing to switch to different views and resources.
+A route is a URL scheme, allowing to switch between different views and resources.

 For instance, Vanilla Search has 3 routes: `/home` (displays the home page), `/search` (displays search results) and `/preview` (displays a document's preview).
 These 3 routes are defined as follows: